maashaw/workr/README.md

 - How do I set up Tailscale on the worker nodes?
   - This is left as an exercise for the reader.
   - You can comment out the relevent lines from the script if you don't need it, and save a couple megabytes.
+- What can I specify as a Clevis policy?
+  - Have a look at the docs for Clevis (at the end)
+  - It's got to be valid JSON

 ### Example Values
 The example values above, including network addresses, credentials, etc are all made up.
 They won't work off the shelf, but they're easy to tailor to your environment.